mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

+Hello I would like to implement .... in my esp32-s3 micro controller.

-I'm using the following pattern for my code.
-Can you provide the example using this format?
+All of my code uses the following pattern.
+Can you provide example following same pattern as below?

 #ifndef TEMPLATE_HANDLER_H
 #define TEMPLATE_HANDLER_H